• Home

 It’s essentially impossible to contact Yield Giving (Fortune has tried and failed innumerable times to receive more information about donations she’s made in the past).
 So, confirming donations for a list like the Chronicle compiles wasn’t possible.
 Still, Scott has appeared on other generous donor lists, including Forbes, which recognized her for the speed at which she gives and the amount of her net worth she’s donated (at least 40%).

-Since 2020, Scott has donated $26 billion, while Forbes currently estimates that Bezos and his wife, Lauren Sánchez Bezos, have given about $4.7 billion to charity over their lifetimes.
+Since 2020, Scott has donated more than $26 billion, while Forbes currently estimates that Bezos and his wife, Lauren Sánchez Bezos, have given about $4.7 billion to charity over their lifetimes.
 That’s just about one-fifth of what Scott has donated since her 2019 divorce from Bezos, when she received about 4% of Amazon stock, amounting to roughly $36 billion to $38 billion at the time.
 Scott’s net worth (currently $38.9 billion) continues to be buoyed by the ever-increasing upward trajectory of Amazon shares, though.

 “Scott awarded grants totaling about $7 billion to at least 120 charities last year through her Yield Giving fund, but she continues to decline to provide details about how much money she is funneling into the grant maker,” the Chronicle continued.

-Still, critics find the Chronicle’s exclusion bizarre.
+Still, critics have found the Chronicle’s exclusion bizarre.

 “I find it odd that MacKenzie Scott isn’t on this list,” Hans Peter Schmitz, the Bob and Carol Mattocks distinguished professor in nonprofit leadership at North Carolina State University, told The Conversation.
 “She says she gave $7.1 billion in 2025.
 If she had met the Chronicle of Philanthropy’s criteria, that would have landed her in first place by far.”